mlops-2425q1-mds-upc/MLOps-mdsist/model_card_template.md

 - **Precision**: The ratio of true positive classifications (correctly predicted digits) to the sum of true positives and false positives.
 It indicates the model’s ability to avoid false positives.

-- **Recall (Sensitivity)**: The ratio of true positive classifications to the sum of true positives and false negatives.
+- **Recall**: The ratio of true positive classifications to the sum of true positives and false negatives.
 It reflects the model's ability to find all the positive instances (digits).

 - **F1 Score**: The harmonic mean of precision and recall.
 It balances the two metrics, providing a single measure of performance, particularly useful when precision and recall are uneven.